Kingsleylyh/Satron/README.md

    flutter run

 🏆 Hackathon Goals
-What problem does your app solve for Kitahack?
+What challenges does your app solve?
-  It helps in solving Sustainable Developmental Goals
+- Commute Frustrations - Daily Frunstrations when commuting around Malaysia

+- Time Loss - Fragmented systems lead to significant waste of time.

+- Lack of Information - No real-time, integrated transportation data.

 How does it align with the hackathon's themes?
+   The theme of the hackathon is to solve problem statement related to the 17 Sustainable Development Goals.

+Which of the 17 Sustainable Developmental Goals does the app solve?
+   SDG 8: Decent Work and Economic Growth
+   SDG 9: Industry, Innovation, and Infrastructure
+   SDG 11: Sustainable Cities and Communities

 👥 Team Members